AamuApp/aamu-blog/content/posts/building-with-the-aamu-api-from-tasks-to-docs-and-graphql/index.md

     "email-address": "ada@example.com",
     "message": "I would like to hear more."
   }
 }</code></pre><p>The response contains the created row id together with the Form, database, and table ids.</p><h2>Newsletters</h2><p>The Newsletters API manages project-scoped newsletters, draft and sent issues, and subscribers.
 It also keeps test delivery and production delivery as explicit operations.
-Use the <strong>Newsletters</strong> read or write scope together with <code>x-project-id</code>.</p><p>Each new newsletter has its own Audience Database and Subscribers table.
-The Database rows are the source of truth for subscription status, while Aamu maintains a derived subscriber collection for delivery.
-Newsletter creation also provisions managed automations that keep those two representations synchronized.</p><p>Mailbox setup is an administrative UI step: configure a verified email domain, Address, and Sender name before sending.
+Use the <strong>Newsletters</strong> read or write scope together with <code>x-project-id</code>.</p><p>Mailbox setup is an administrative UI step: configure a verified email domain, Address, and Sender name before sending.
 The API handles the publication workflow after that mailbox exists.</p><h3>Create a newsletter</h3><pre><code class="language-plaintext">POST /api/v1/newsletters/
 x-api-key: YOUR_API_KEY
 x-project-id: YOUR_PROJECT_ID
 Content-Type: application/json

 {
   "name": "Product updates"
 }</code></pre><p>List newsletters with <code>GET /api/v1/newsletters/</code>.
 Read or update one newsletter with <code>GET</code> or <code>PATCH /api/v1/newsletters/{id}</code>.
-A newsletter update can change its name, archive or reactivate it, and update the content template or wrapper HTML.</p><h3>Create an optional public signup form</h3><pre><code class="language-plaintext">POST /api/v1/newsletters/NEWSLETTER_ID/signup-form
+A newsletter update can change its name, archive or reactivate it, and update the content template or wrapper HTML.</p><h3>Create a public signup workflow</h3><pre><code class="language-plaintext">POST /api/v1/newsletters/NEWSLETTER_ID/signup-form
 x-api-key: YOUR_API_KEY
 x-project-id: YOUR_PROJECT_ID
-x-aamu-actor: ai</code></pre><p>This idempotent endpoint creates a published Aamu Form connected to the newsletter's existing Audience Database.
-The response includes the form, Database and table ids, managed automation, and public form URL.
-The form is optional: integrations can maintain the same audience through the Newsletter subscribers API or through Database row operations.</p><h3>Create and update an issue</h3><pre><code class="language-plaintext">POST /api/v1/newsletters/NEWSLETTER_ID/issues
+x-aamu-actor: ai</code></pre><p>This idempotent endpoint creates a published Aamu Form, its backing Database table, and a published <code>row_inserted</code> automation with a <code>subscribe_to_newsletter</code> action.
+The response includes the form, Database and table ids, automation, and public form URL.
+The Database keeps form-response history while the newsletter subscriber collection remains the delivery source of truth.</p><h3>Create and update an issue</h3><pre><code class="language-plaintext">POST /api/v1/newsletters/NEWSLETTER_ID/issues
 {
   "subject": "June product update",
   "html": "&lt;p&gt;What changed this month...&lt;/p&gt;"